Our Executive Staff

 Newman, Ronald (Formulation Chemistry, Quality Assurance, Risk Assessment, Process Startup, Complex Chemistry Troubleshooting, Supply Chain Intelligence) - U.S.

 Ronald has a PhD in chemical engineering & chemical technology from Imperial College of Science, Technology & Medicine, London, UK, and a diploma in cosmetic science from the London College of Fashion.
-He spent 17 years in the chemical industry leading multi-functional teams for the identification and commercialization of new chemicals, followed by 18 years working on the development & commercialization of new consumer products.
+He spent 17 years in the chemical industry leading multi-functional teams for the identification and commercialization of new chemicals, followed by 19 years working on the development & commercialization of new consumer products.
 Ronald started his own consulting business in 2012 with the principal goal of providing “ecologically sound product development” to companies with the aim of commercializing new product based on renewable materials.
 He has been a frequent contributor to “Household & Personal Care Today” technical journal writing articles about promising consumer product applications of renewable materials.
 Ronald has his own laboratory where he creates custom formulations for a diverse range of applications.
 Contact Ron.

 Robb, Thomas (Cellulosic & Other Biomass Projects – Project Assessment, Supply, Logistics, Feedstock Procurement, and Risk Identification) - U.S.